1 The Role of Analytics in Accounting

 11. In the context of a relational database, a foreign key is best described as:

-B. A column in one table that references the primary key of another table, establishing a relationship between them
+A. A column that uniquely identifies each row in its own table B. A column in one table that references the primary key of another table, establishing a relationship between them C. A password or security credential used to access the database D. A column that stores encrypted financial data for confidentiality purposes

 12. According to this chapter, which stage of the analytics workflow is typically the most time-consuming?